-With a full-scale Confederate invasion now imminent, Pennsylvania Governor Andrew Curtin and Major General Darius N. Couch, commanding the Department of the Susquehanna, frantically called for 30-day militia volunteers.
+Pennsylvanians were beginning to realize that a full-scale Confederate invasion was imminent.
+Pennsylvania Governor Andrew Curtin and Major-General Darius N. Couch, commanding the Department of the Susquehanna, frantically called for 30-day militia volunteers.
 However, Curtin could not accept blacks because, under Federal law, they could only be inducted in the Federal army, not the state militia, and only for three years’ service, not 30 days.

 Secretary of War Edwin M. Stanton initially directed Couch “to receive into service any volunteer troops that may be offered, without regard to color,” but then he realized the political trouble with recruiting blacks and told Couch that in case of “any dispute about the matter, it will be better to send no more.
 It is well to avoid all controversy in the present juncture, as the troops can be well used elsewhere.”

-In northern Virginia, Brigadier General Alfred Pleasonton’s Federal Cavalry Corps continued challenging the Confederate horsemen under Major General Jeb Stuart east of the Blue Ridge.
+In northern Virginia, the Federal Cavalry Corps of the Army of the Potomac, led by Brigadier-General Alfred Pleasonton, continued challenging the Confederate horsemen of the Army of Northern Virginia, led by Major-General Jeb Stuart, east of the Blue Ridge.
 Stuart had no infantry support, as the rest of the Confederate army had gone west into the Shenandoah Valley en route to Pennsylvania.
 After a day’s delay due to rain, the Federals again pressed their counterparts, driving Stuart back eight miles to Upperville.
 The Confederates withdrew through Ashby’s Gap in the Blue Ridge around 6 p.m.